jekymin8232/vitalguardai-com/README.md

 At the same time, I remain open to relocation when it is genuinely necessary to support a meaningful long-term collaboration or research initiative.
 This is not limited to any particular country.
 Should an appropriate visa, residency status, or other lawful immigration pathway be available, I would be pleased to consider relocation based on the nature of the opportunity, the scope of the collaboration, and its potential social, humanitarian, or technological impact.

+## Ultrasonic Communication and Offline AI Resilience Research

+The ultrasonic communication module demonstrated at mcorpai.net was developed without external libraries, frameworks, or NPM dependencies.
+The signal-processing and communication components were implemented directly as custom modules and integrated into the project's broader offline AI architecture.

+While ultrasonic communication itself is not a new technology, this research explores how established acoustic signaling techniques can be combined with offline AI systems to support privacy, resilience, and infrastructure-independent operation.

+The current implementation utilizes Morse-code-inspired ultrasonic signaling.
+Due to the physical characteristics of ultrasonic transmission, communication is generally limited to short distances and low transmission rates, typically within a range of approximately three meters.
+Beyond this range, signal reliability may decrease significantly depending on environmental conditions, device hardware, and background noise.
+Although these characteristics impose practical constraints on throughput, they may also provide advantages in situations where highly localized communication is preferable to broader wireless transmission.

+Unlike conventional radio-frequency technologies such as Bluetooth and Wi-Fi, ultrasonic communication is inherently affected by environmental obstacles, distance, acoustic interference, and device hardware limitations.
+While these characteristics reduce transmission range and throughput, they can also naturally constrain communication to a relatively small physical area.
+In some scenarios, this localized behavior may offer privacy and operational advantages by reducing unintended signal exposure beyond the immediate vicinity.

+Because ultrasonic communication can remain physically confined to a relatively small area, it may provide benefits in environments where users seek to minimize unnecessary wireless exposure or reduce reliance on external infrastructure.
+Rather than attempting to maximize coverage, the technology explores how short-range communication can be used to support localized information exchange under specific operational conditions.

+The signaling layer is designed to be adaptable and can be customized for different operational requirements, including alternative signaling formats, frequencies, transmission profiles, and environmental conditions.
+This flexibility enables experimentation and adaptation for diverse use cases and threat environments.

+Importantly, the purpose of this technology is not to replace conventional communication methods such as Bluetooth, Wi-Fi, or other networking technologies.
+Instead, it is intended to serve as a complementary resilience mechanism when traditional communication channels are unavailable, unreliable, restricted, monitored, or otherwise unsuitable.

+In particular, short-range ultrasonic communication may provide practical value in environments where Bluetooth or Wi-Fi usage is difficult, where radio-frequency communication is constrained, or where users require highly localized communication capabilities.

+From an internet freedom and resilience perspective, the broader objective is to expand the range of communication options available to individuals and organizations operating in restrictive, disrupted, or high-risk environments.
+By combining offline AI capabilities with infrastructure-independent communication methods, the project seeks to explore practical approaches that strengthen autonomy, resilience, privacy, and local control over information exchange.

+The project also reflects a broader design philosophy centered on simplicity, transparency, auditability, and minimal external dependencies.
+By avoiding complex dependency chains and implementing critical functionality directly, the project aims to make review, verification, customization, and long-term maintenance more accessible.

+This work should be viewed as exploratory research into resilient offline communication and offline AI systems.
+It is intended to complement, rather than replace, existing privacy, security, and circumvention technologies while contributing additional options for users operating under challenging conditions.